H-1B Approvals Drop Sharply: What Indian Students Should Know

 What This Means for Students Planning to Study in the U.S.

-Short-term: Competition is tougher
+Short-term: Competition is Tougher

 Students should focus on high-demand fields such as AI, data science, cybersecurity, and engineering.
+These areas are likely to offer better job prospects.

-Long-term: Opportunities may improve
+Long-term: Opportunities May Improve

-We remain committed to guiding students with clarity, transparency, and the latest policy insights, even in a shifting immigration environment.
+As a consultancy that closely monitors global education and visa changes, BitTRACK remains committed to guiding students with clarity, transparency, and the latest policy insights, even in a shifting immigration environment.